nextstrain/auspice/docs-src/docs/narratives/how-to-write.md

 ---
 title: Example narrative tutorial
 authors: "your name"
-authorLinks: "<url, twitter link, mailto etc>"
+authorLinks: "url, twitter link, mailto etc"
-affiliations: "<your affiliation>"
+affiliations: "your affiliation"
 date: "August 2018"
 dataset: "http://localhost:4000/mumps/na?d=tree"
 abstract: "This narrative is going to test the potential of the auspice narrative functionality using the publicly available North American mumps dataset."